 The PHAI Cleanup Criteria sets the levels to which CNL will clean up soil in areas contaminated with LLRW.

 Four contaminants are identified as "signature parameters" for LLRW.

-33 92 As Arsenic Uranium 18 ppm\
+33 Arsenic 18 ppm

+92 Uranium

+88

+Radium

+0.29 Bq/g

+Thorium

-88 Ra Radium 0.29 Bq/g\\ Thorium 1.16 Bq/g
+1.16 Bq/g

-\Parts per million \\ Becquerel per gram

 23 ppm

+Parts per million Becquerel per gram

+1 Health Canada.
+2006.
+Guidelines for Canadian Drinking Water Quality: Guideline Technical Document - Arsenic.
+Water Quality and Health Bureau, Healthy Environments and Consumer Safety Branch, Health Canada, Ottawa, Ontario.

 New criterion for arsenic

-CNL has requested that the Canadian Nuclear Safety Commission consider a change in the cleanup criterion for arsenic from the current 18 ppm to 52 ppm.
+CNL has requested that the Canadian Nuclear Safety Commission consider a change in the cleanup criterion for arsenic from the current 18 ppm to 50 ppm.

-CNL commissioned Canadian risk assessment experts, who frequently work with Health Canada; the Ontario Ministry of the Environment, Conservation and Parks; and Public Health Ontario, to develop the revised criterion for arsenic.
+CNL commissioned Canadian risk assessment experts, who frequently work with Health Canada and the Ontario Ministry of the Environment, Conservation and Parks to develop the revised criterion for arsenic.

-The experts followed federal risk assessment guidance set by Health Canada to determine the value for the revised criterion and have incorporated data collected in Port Hope to ensure the revised cleanup criterion reflects local conditions.
+The experts followed the appropriate risk assessment guidance set by Health Canada and the Ministry of the Environment, Conservation and Parks to determine the value of the revised criterion and they have also incorporated site-specific data collected in Port Hope to ensure the revised cleanup criterion reflects local conditions.

-Inorganic arsenic in the Port Hope environment

-Inorganic arsenic is present in some Port Hope soils from both past ore-refining practices (Eldorado) and as a result of other historical industrial practices not related to the nuclear industry.
-Inorganic arsenic does not bioaccumulate, or become concentrated inside the bodies of living things.
-Instead, it is absorbed or ingested and then passed back into the environment.
+Inorganic arsenic in the Port Hope environment Inorganic arsenic is both naturally occurring and present in some Port Hope soils from both past ore-refining practices (Eldorado Nuclear Ltd.) and because of other historical industrial practices not related to the nuclear industry.
+Inorganic arsenic does not bioaccumulate, become concentrated inside the bodies of living things.
 It does not move up the food chain from one species to another.
-Further, studies of trees growing in arsenic-contaminated soil in Port Hope show that there is no uptake of contaminants by the trees.
-Studies undertaken on fish tissues during the Environmental Assessment did not show measurable levels of contaminants related to the presence of lowlevel radioactive waste in the environment.
+Further, studies of trees growing in soil in Port Hope show that there is no uptake of LLRW by the trees.
+Studies undertaken on fish tissues during the Environmental Assessment did not show measurable levels of contaminants related to the presence of LLRW in the environment.
 Additionally, inorganic arsenic does not break down in soil but can be slowly carried through soil by groundwater movement.
-That is why low levels of inorganic arsenic can be found on properties even after all of the low-level radioactive waste has been removed.
+That is why low levels of inorganic arsenic can be found on properties even after the LLRW has been removed.

+Figure 1 - Elements of Risk

+RECEPTOR

+Port Hope Resident

 Risk assessment

-A risk assessment is a highly conservative regulatory process designed to limit risk to the public.
-It estimates potential adverse effects on human and ecological receptors from exposure to environmental impacts and seeks to be protective of human health and the environment.
+A risk assessment is a highly conservative process designed to evaluate the potential health and environmental risks associated with exposure to contaminants.
+It estimates potential adverse effects on human and ecological receptors and seeks to be protective of human health and the environment.
 The assessment considers three factors: receptor, exposure and hazard.
-All three factors must overlap for a risk to be identified.
+All three factors must be present for a risk to be identified.

+RISK